User Login & RESTful API¶

 session.flush()

-In The login API, we call the login()
+In the login API, we call the login()

 method in our authentication configuration to complete the login simply.
 Since we have configured the login field and password field, the UtilMeta can help us complete the password verification and login automatically.
 If the login is successful, the corresponding user instance is returned.
 So we can throw an error if the login()